 Returning to Hospice

 It is not unusual for patients to be discharged from hospice and palliative care.
 The program provides such vigorous support that patients do sometimes improve.
 Fortunately, being discharged does not prevent them from returning later.
-Once the patient has a new prognosis, Medicare will resume their funding.
+Once the patient meets criteria again, Medicare will resume their funding.

-Hospice is purely elective.
+Hospice is an elective benefit.
 Patients can leave any time they want and several do.
-Normally it is because they decide to pursue a new treatment or because their family disagrees with the goals of care.
-Later, if they change their mind, they are always welcome back.
+Normally it is because they decide to pursue aggressive treatment.

 However, it must be remembered that moving in and out of hospice is hard on patients.
 The program provides immense medical, psychological, and spiritual benefits designed to ease pain, maximize comfort, and alleviate grief.
 Before revoking hospice, families should have an honest talk about the health and interests of their loved one.
-Questions about the disease or the impact of aggressive treatment can be brought to the hospice team or primary care physician.
+If they have questions about the disease or the impact of aggressive treatment, they should consult the hospice team or primary care physician.